Nautical Cartography

 A Mercator map is created by projecting positions from a sphere onto a cylindrical surface

 The rectangular Mercator projection was first presented by the Flemish geographer and cartographer Gerardus Mercator in 1569.
 Most nautical charts use the Mercator projection, because any straight line drawn on a Mercator chart is also a line of constant course, also called a rhumb line or loxodrome.
 This makes determining the direction to steer a ship over a course plotted on the chart a straightforward task of measuring the angle directly from the vertical meridian lines on the chart.
+Electronic Chart Display and Information Systems (ECDIS) and many other navigation systems that use and display ENC data present ot using a Mercator projection.

-The Ever Changing Marine Environment
+The Ever-Changing Marine Environment

 Storms affect the configuration of barrier islands and other shorelines.
 River deltas deposit silt, changing coastlines and the depths of channels and harbors.
-Buoys and other physical and virtual aids to navigation are installed or moved to increase navigation safety in our ever changing waters.
-Channels and harbors are dredged; piers, wharfs and other port facilities are added or improved; marinas are build or reconfigured.
+Buoys and other physical and virtual aids to navigation are installed or moved to increase navigation safety in our ever-changing waters.
+Channels and harbors are dredged; piers, wharfs and other port facilities are added or improved; marinas are built or reconfigured.
 Regulations for recommended routes, vessel traffic separation schemes, anchorages, and restricted areas are approved.
 Bridges over navigable rivers and channels are built, and pipelines and power or communication cables are laid below them.
 These are just some of the thousands of changes that must be updated on nautical charts annually.

 Coast Survey receives information about these changes from scores of source data providers, which include other federal, state and local government agencies, national and international regulatory organizations, private companies, professional organizations, and private citizens.
 Every chart does not change every week, but every week Coast Survey releases updates to those that have.